By Mobina

 This is one of the most common questions we get.
 Which one is better?
 The answer, as always, is "it depends."

-A native app is built specifically for one operating system, like iOS (Swift) or Android (Kotlin).
+A native app is built specifically for one operating system, like iOS (Swift) Apps or Android (Kotlin).
 They offer superior performance and direct access to device features like the camera or gyroscope.
 However, they are also more expensive and time-consuming to build because you have to create two entirely separate codebases.

 This is where frameworks like React Native come in.
 Native vs. hybrid app development is a key conversation for us.
 While a traditional hybrid app runs inside a browser shell and can feel less "native," modern cross-platform frameworks like React Native bridge that gap.
 They allow us to use a single codebase to build an app for both iOS and Android, which significantly reduces development time and cost to build a custom app.
 Critically, this unified code also streamlines debugging across both platforms, meaning fewer unique errors to hunt down and faster fixes overall.
 This approach delivers an experience that genuinely feels and performs like a native one … We've seen it work for major players like Instagram and Uber.